Installing Contractor Child Theme

 Change header colors

-To edit the top header go to Divi > Divi library and open the Top Header.
+To edit the top header go to Divi > Theme Builder and open the Global Header.
 You can make your edits here.

 To change the background color of the main header navigate to appearance > editor